SynthSys/omero-cli-batch/README.md

 # and 'amoeb%' and tags with IDs 245 and 253 into one existing tag with ID 233
 $ python -m omero_cli_batch.tag_manager_cli -u root -s 172.17.0.3 -i 233 \
   -e arch% amoeb% -r 245 253 -o 4064

+# Dry Run: merge all datasets/images associated with tags with labels 'arch%'
+# and 'amoeb%' and tags with IDs 245 and 253 into one existing tag with ID 233
+$ python -m omero_cli_batch.tag_manager_cli -u root -s 172.17.0.3 -i 233 \
+  -e arch% amoeb% -r 245 253 -o 4064 -d

 # merge all datasets/images associated with tags with label '"Screaming" Hairy l'éléphan%'
 # into one existing tag with ID 233